Luc-André Bouchard: Early life and education

-Born in Cornwall, Ontario, Canada of Gaston Bouchard and Lucienne Morin, Bouchard studied at The Royal Conservatory of Music of Toronto where he received a Grade X Certificate for piano in 1968.
+Born in Cornwall, Ontario, Canada, of Gaston Bouchard and Lucienne Morin, Bouchard studied at The Royal Conservatory of Music of Toronto, where he received a Grade X Certificate for piano in 1968.
 He received a Bachelor of Arts in 1971 from the University of Ottawa.
 At the Dominican University College in Ottawa, he received his Bachelor of Theology in 1974 and Licentiate of Theology in 1977.

-Continuing his studies, Bouchard studied Sacred Scripture at the Pontifical Biblical Institute in Rome, receiving his Licentiate of Sacred Scripture in 1983.
-He then studied in Jerusalem at l'École Biblique et Archéologique where he received his diploma in 1981.
+Continuing his studies, Bouchard studied Sacred Scripture at the Pontifical Biblical Institute in Rome and received his Licentiate of Sacred Scripture in 1983.
+He then studied in Jerusalem at the École Biblique, where he received his diploma in 1981.

 Priesthood

-Parish Work
+Parish work

 On September 4, 1976, Bouchard was ordained a priest in the Diocese of Alexandria-Cornwall.
-He was appointed assistant pastor of the Co-cathédral de la Nativité de la Bienheureuse Vierge Marie between 1976 and 1979, and again between 1984 and 1986.
-He then became administrator of the Co-cathedral in 1986 and then rector in 1986–1987.
-Bouchard then went on to become an assistant pastor at the parish Ste-Thérèse-de-Lisieux in 1983.
-Between 1987 and 1990, Bouchard became the parish priest of the parish Saints-Martyrs Canadiens.
-Between 1994 and 1999, Bouchard became parish priest of the parish Sacré-Coeur.
+He was appointed assistant pastor of the Co-cathédral de la Nativité de la Bienheureuse Vierge Marie between 1976 and 1979 and again between 1984 and 1986.
+He then became administrator of the Co-cathedral in 1986 and then rector between 1986 and 1987.
+He then became an assistant pastor at Sainte-Thérèse-de-Lisieux parish in 1983.
+Between 1987 and 1990, Bouchard became the parish priest of Saints-Martyrs-Canadiens Parish.
+Between 1994 and 1999, Bouchard became parish priest of the Sacré-Coeur Parish.

 Professor

-Bouchard taught at the seminary in Montréal, Québec between 1985 and 1990.
-Equally, in 1990 to 1994 and again in 1999, Bouchard was a member of vocation formations of the seminary Saint-Joseph in Edmonton, Alberta.
-In 1999, he became the director of the seminary and the rector in 2000.
+Bouchard taught at the Grand Séminaire de Montréal between 1985 and 1990.
+From 1990 to 1994 and again in 1999, Bouchard was a member of vocation formations of the seminary Saint-Joseph in Edmonton.
+In 1999, he became director of the seminary and rector in 2000.